L1 Visa Guide: Everything You Need to Know About the L1 Visa

 L1A Extensions

-- The L1A is eligible to be extended 2 separate times for a period of 2 years on each extension.
+The L1A is eligible to be extended two separate times for a period of 2 years on each extension.

 L1B Extensions

-- The L1B is eligible to be extended 2 separate times for a period of 1 year on each extension.
+The L1B is eligible to be extended two separate times for a period of 2 years on each extension.

 New Office L1 Extensions